trailofbits/essence/README.md

 ### Input
 To provide arguments to the function for which a standalone executable has been generated we provide convienent to use json input templates.
 These contain all global variables as well as a complete resprentation of the arguments possible arguments.

-Essence also allows for setting the values underlying to values which point to memory.
+Essence also allows for setting the values underlying to value which point to memory.

 example: